12 Common Time Wasters in the Workplace (and How You Can Avoid Them)

 Also, clear out unnecessary messages by deleting them in bulk using Gmail features or automation tools like Clean Email to help manage your inbox efficiently.
 This approach is a part of effective communication strategies.

-Keep in mind your focus and concentration work timeframe should never be distracted by anything at all.
+Keep in mind that your focus and concentration work timeframe should never be distracted by anything at all.

 ↘️How to Increase Productivity in the Workplace

-3. SmartPhone/Personal Work
+3. Smartphone/Personal Work

-Frequently checking smartphone notifications, irrelevant calls, texting with your friends, and relatives, online shopping, etc. are just killing tons of your time.
-These are some of the best work time wasters and contribute to personal internet browsing during office hours.
+Frequently checking smartphone notifications, irrelevant calls, texting with your friends and relatives, online shopping, etc., are just killing tons of your time.

-Avoid using smartphones on the desk is a great way to start this off.
+Avoiding the use of smartphones on the desk is a great way to start this off.
 Also, employers are now focusing on employee monitoring and time tracking solutions to prevent employees from wasting time and ensure better output.

 4. Unnecessary Meetings